What is SMART SCALE?

 What is the score based on?

-SMART SCALE scores are determined by weighing the following factors: safety, congestion mitigation, accessibility, environmental quality, economic development, land use and project cost.
+SMART SCALE scores are determined for each transportation project.
+Scores are calculated by considering how the project impacts the following factors: safety, congestion mitigation, accessibility, environmental quality, economic development, land use and project cost.
+These factors are weighed differently based on the SMART SCALE category of a region.
 For a complete understanding of how projects are scored, visit the SMART SCALE website, here.

 What is a SMART SCALE "round?"

 A “round” refers to one full SMART SCALE cycle.
 Currently, there are two years between cycles.
 SMART SCALE is fairly new, so round numbers are low.
 We are currently in round five of SMART SCALE.

 Listed below are the transportation projects that have been submitted to the state for SMART SCALE Round 4 consideration for areas within the George Washington Planning District 16.
 The state has finished scoring these projects and the projects which scored high enough to likely received funding are indicated by a red asterisk.